hlsun84/growth-induced-percolation/README.md

 For any problems, please contact hlsun84@mail.ustc.edu.cn and we feel happy to give kind support to make your work better.

 #4.
 Collaboration:
-We are open-minded to work with any person who really love percolation theory and applications in Complex Networks.
+We are open-minded to work with any person who really loves percolation theory and applications in Complex Networks.